 1) The reviewers identified significant concerns with this manuscript which are listed below in the reviewer comments.
 Please carefully address these comments.
 The issue of the Italian data was identified as a significant concern by more than one reviewers and must be addressed- although the data is collected as part of routine care it is essential we are reassured that all data collection and use was approved by the ethical standards in that country.
 The manuscript cannot be published without a clear statement that this was done.

-Response:
+Response: CHECK WITH THW ITALIANS – let them make an official statement about this!

 Reviewer #1: This is a cross-sectional analysis of physical activity patterns from a large multi-national dataset of over 1000 patients with COPD.
 Cluster analysis has been used and identified distinct cluster phenotypes related to physical activity patterns.
 Overall this is well written, presenting novel findings and technically sound, other than a couple of points below.
 Comments: 1) 5 clusters were identified in the analysis.
 I am unsure how valid cluster 5 is compared with the others.
 Cluster 5 contains only 21 (2%) of patients.
 Looking at the figure, it may be that many of these patients would fit in cluster 4 but have been skewed by some outliers.